dkshi/chop.chop/README.md

 # chop.chop: websocket chat server

+Chat with the ability to create private rooms for two users.
 You can get local chat client from <a href="https://github.com/dkshi/ccclient">this repository</a> or write it by yourself!

 **Chat commands:**